To João and Mariluz

 (If my thesis is correct) Otto had oxytocinergic relationships through very personal connections.
 In his work, with his neighbors, his love for Sonya, even with the cat.

-While working was opening a bakery where the neighbors knew you by name, working was quite oxytocinergic.
+While working was opening a bakery where the neighborhood neighbors knew you by name, working was quite oxytocinergic.

 Look around your street.
 In your neighborhood.
 You might know the “Joãos” and “Mariluzes” who help you with bread, vegetables, printing something, having a coffee.
 They might also know you.

 These “great jobs”, here is my argument, are more dopaminergic and, therefore, less or almost not at all oxytocinergic.
-“Dopamine: The Molecule of Desire” shows that dopamine scares away oxytocin, and vice versa, which is why it's difficult to have both flowing together, always.
+“Dopamine: the molecule of desire” shows that dopamine scares away oxytocin, and vice-versa, which is why it’s difficult to have both flowing together, always.

 Now let’s move on to the more practical conclusions, which I love to have, despite the great abstraction that precedes them.